dgraph-io/dgraph-docs/content/graphql/lambda/overview.md

 Scripts containing import packages (such as the example above) require compilation using Webpack.
 {{% /notice %}}

-Another resolver example using a `dql` call:
+The following example resolver uses a `dql` call:

 ```javascript
 async function reallyComplexDql({parents, dql}) {